China Jan new bank loans jump more than expected to record 4.9 trln yuan | Business

 China Jan new bank loans jump more than expected to record 4.9 trln yuan

-New bank loans in China jumped more than expected to a record 4.9 trillion yuan ($720.21 billion) in January, as the central bank moved to shore up growth in the world's second-biggest economy following the lifting of tough pandemic controls.
-A strong rebound in credit demand will be essential to the economy's recovery this year, after harsh COVID measures and a crisis in the property sector dragged China's growth down to 3% in 2022, one of its worst rates in nearly half a century.
+A strong rebound in credit demand will be essential for an economic revival this year after harsh COVID measures and a crisis in the property sector dragged China's growth down to 3% in 2022, one of its worst rates in nearly half a century.
+January's new loans more than tripled December's tally and exceeded analysts' expectations, according to data released by the People's Bank of China (PBOC) on Friday.

 - Country: